st-ts/activity_recognition_by_smartphone/README.md

-# activity_recognition_by_smartphone
+# Human activity recognition using smartphone
-Human activity recognition using smartphones
+This dataset